Generally speaking, yes. Under the Americans with Disabilities Act (ADA), food allergies are usually categorized as workplace disabilities.

 Food allergies are a serious medical issue that can have profoundly negative impacts on your health and well-being.

-For this reason, it’s important for individuals with food allergies to take proactive measures to protect themselves in the workplace.
+For this reason, it’s important that you take proactive measures to protect yourself in the workplace.

 To repeat, yes, food allergies are usually considered to be a workplace disability under the ADA and related laws.